scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ## Security Properties {#security-properties}

 The SCION control plane provides various security properties, as discussed below.

-Here, an AS is described as 'honest' if its private keys are unknown to the attacker and it correctly performs operations in accordance with this specification (e.g. uses a unique interface identifier for each link).
+Here, a SCION AS is described as 'honest' if its private keys are unknown to the attacker and it correctly performs operations in accordance with this specification (e.g. uses a unique interface identifier for each link).
 An honest path is one that only traverses honest ASes.
 An honest segment is the one created by an honest AS.

 Security properties are: